malhashim-hub/Web-and-NLP-Task2/README.md

 # Web-and-NLP-Task2
 Coop in Smart Method building Control panel page connected to the database and demonstrates the AI agent movement.
-Also, including inserting data and retrieving.
+Also, including inserting data.

 how it is work?
 By using jQuery and AJAX it will provide stability and reliability to the control panel page by performing the following processes: sending data, interacting with the user, watching how the AI agent is moving, and storing its movement in the database.